Maggie is an emerging pianist from Sydney who has a keen interest in chamber music, piano pedagogy and contemporary performance.

 Aside from scheming her next chamber music project, Maggie enjoys collaborating with local Australian composers.
 In the next few years, Maggie hopes to promote more works by active composers from China, introducing them to the Australian stage.
 When Maggie is not behind the piano, you may find her exploring the ECM record label, concocting her next culinary experiment or watching a sci-fi film of some sort.
 Apart from music, she sustains on the trinity of coffee, cats and Chinese cuisine.

-At ANAM, Maggie will be studying with Timothy Young and looks forward to immersing herself in the solo, chamber and orchestral projects ANAM has to offer.
+This year will be Maggie’s third year of training with Timothy Young at the Australian National Academy of Music (ANAM), and she looks forward to immersing herself in the solo, chamber and orchestral projects ANAM has to offer.

 Musician Beneficiary Support generously provided by ANAMsyndicate – Jannie Brown, Robyn Harris, Grace Kass & the late George Kass, Janet Limb AO, The Orloff Family Charitable Trust, Vivienne Ritchie, Graham Ryles OAM KsJ & Judith Ryles OAM, Shane Simpson AM & Danielle Michel-Simpson, Maryann Shepherd